Bulimo/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 	. src does not need to be null-terminated if it contains n or more bytes .
 Return a pointer to the resulting string dest

+3. 2-strncpy.c : Write a function that copies a string.

+	.
+Prototype: char *_strncpy(char *dest, char *src, int n);
+	.
+Your function should work exactly like strncpy